SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

         ```

     1. Locate and open the file **./src/webparts/spFxAadHttpClient/components/SpFxAadHttpClient.tsx**.
     1. Update the markup returned by the `render()` method to the following code.
-This will create a list using the CSS classes under the existing markup displaying a list of the users returned from the call to the Microsoft Graph:
+This will create a list using the CSS classes with each item displaying a list of the users returned from the call to the Microsoft Graph:

         ```tsx
         <div className={ styles.spFxAadHttpClient }>